dandancheeseandham/cheesecore/README.md

 ## To Do
  * allow >4040 extrusion e.g. 3060 as well as ensuring all screwholes for extrusions are changed.
+ * develop main parts of the hotend ecosystem.
+ * export a BOM from cheesecore.
+ * tidy and optimise the model and code.

 ### Secondary Goals